 Early Music As Education (EMAE) is going from strength-to-strength.
 I haven’t been involved with the tutoring this year because of other work, but was fortunate to join them in July for several concerts around Liverpool and their tour to San Ginesio in Italy.
 San Ginesio suffered an earthquake two years ago and a lot of the town is currently uninhabitable, our tour was organised by Selìfa (a San Ginesio based musical association) in collaboration with the Municipality of San Ginesio and the Mountain Union of the Blue Mountains.
 It was an opportunity to experience Italian culture, work with Italian musicians (Il Furibondo trio) and learn about San Ginesio’s history and future plans.
 It was a fantastic experience for all involved, especially wonderful to see how the students have grown in confidence and become a musical family.

 A few other highlights of 2018 so far include my first Gaudy at Magdalen College, Oxford – can’t believe it’s 11 years this time since I started University.
 It was lovely to go to the reunion and see, not only friends, but also fellow Magdalen alumni and old tutors.
 I’ve also enjoyed Liverpool in the sunshine as well as eclectic concerts at the Philharmonic Hall and Arts Clubs.

 That’s all for now, time to carry on with my writing.
-Enjoy the sunshine and take care everyone, further up-dates soon.
+Enjoy the sunshine and take care everyone.